irinaarm/Data_Science-Yandex/03_statistical_data_analysis_(telecom)/README.md

 ## Description

-There are data from 500 mobile operator users for 2018: information about users, where they come from, what tariff they use, how many calls and messages and Internet traffic each used in 2018.
+There is data from 500 mobile operator users for 2018: information about users, where they come from, what tariff they use, how many calls and messages and Internet traffic each used in 2018.

 Tasks: